katie-jane-anderson/MSc-Project/README.md

 # Data

 Data for the r/adhdwomen dataset can be found linked to in the notebooks (available on Kaggle).
-Data for the r/ADHD dataset (sampled from the Kaggle link) can be found in the 'Data' folder above.
+Data for the r/ADHD dataset (sampled from the Kaggle link) can be found in the file 'corpus7_ADHD.csv'.

 # Notebooks